growbit/turbogwt-http/README.md

     }

     /**
-     * Informs the content type this serializer serializes.
+     * Tells the content-type patterns which this serializer handles.
      *
-     * @return The content type serialized.
+     * @return The content-type patterns handled by this serializer.
      */
     @Override
     public String[] contentType() {